The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 /*+ PX_PART_JOIN_FILTER ( [ @qb_name ] filter_table [ left_tables ] [real_filter_table]) */

-The NO_PX_PART_JOIN_FILTER hint instructs the optimizer to manually disable part filters.
-The reverse operation of this hint is PX_PART_JOIN_FILTER.
+The NO_PX_PART_JOIN_FILTER hint indicates that the optimizer should manually disable the PART FILTER.
+Its reverse operation is PX_PART_JOIN_FILTER.

 Syntax